-This mouthwash for your gums comes in cool, icy mint.
+This is definitely one of the top mouthwash for gum inflammation.
+Even better?
+It comes in cool, icy mint.
 “This particular mouthwash fights plaque, prevents gingivitis, and is more mild since it does not contain alcohol, artificial colors, or flavors,” says Dr. Pollack.
 “It also prevents germs from spreading to keep gums healthy and clean.”

 This selection is also adept at fighting stinky breath and bacteria that may form on the gum line, she adds, which can lead to inflammation in the mouth and on the gums.